 If you need to upload a new contract version, you should go to ‘Process negotiation’ page and upload a new file there.

-Screenshot below shows a negotiation task for Chief.
+Screenshot below shows a negotiation task for the director.

 The screenshot of contract negotiation detail page is below.